Korean Film Archive: Blu-ray releases

-To coincide with its upcoming 40th anniversary in 2014, KOFA started releasing restored Korean classic and less known films on blu-ray.
+To coincide with its upcoming 40th anniversary in 2014, KOFA started releasing restored Korean classic and lesser known films on Blu-ray.

-One of the criteria for release of the films is their place in TOP 100 Korean films list.
+One of the criteria for release of the films is their place in TOP 100 Korean films list (although there has been some films released in later years that are not on the list).

 The Housemaid, Aimless Bullet and The March of Fools received equal number of votes and they occupy the first place.